-Just in the past decade, Big Tech companies have been involved in global data privacy scandals (e.g., NSA’s PRISM and Cambridge Analytica), large scale data breaches (e.g. the 2019 Facebook data breach), and unethical practices like tax evasion, and providing platforms that enable election interference and give voice to radical political groups.
-More recently, the sector has been spotlighted by new antitrust regulation and political accusations of misinformation towards the public.
+Just in the past decade, Big Tech companies have been involved in global data privacy scandals (e.g., NSA’s PRISM and Cambridge Analytica), large-scale data breaches (e.g. the 2019 Facebook data breach), and unethical practices like tax evasion, and providing platforms that enable election interference and give voice to radical political groups.
+More recently, the sector has been spotlighted by new antitrust regulation and political accusations of misinformation against the public.

 Caliber data shows that people most expect all technology companies to focus on addressing issues regarding safety, security, and responsibility.

 Not surprisingly, Caliber data shows that most people expect the sector to address issues concerning data privacy, data protection, and overall corporate responsibility.

 However, these are not the only issues for Big Tech and the technology sector.
 As seen above, there are broad expectations for the sector to play an integral part in solving the “hygiene” issues related to their role as stewards of our data, as well as for them to take on responsibility for their role as change agents for our digital future.